celo-org/celo-monorepo/packages/docs/celo-holder-guide/quick-start.md

 There are actually several steps to this process:

 1. First, revoke all outstanding votes as above (including for governance proposals)
-2. Unlock the non-voting Locked Gold, starting a 72 hour unlocking period
+2. Unlock the non-voting Locked CELO, starting a 72 hour unlocking period
 3. After the three day unlocking period is complete, withdraw the CELO back to the `ReleaseGold` contract
 4. Assuming vesting and distribution requirements are met, withdraw the CELO to the beneficiary address